uchange/ulangel/README.md

 ```

 ##### Dataloader
 In this library, we use the pytorch dataloader, but with our own sampler.
-For the language model, batches are generated by the concatenation of all texts so they all have the same length.
+For the language model, batches are generated by concatenating all texts so they all have the same length.
 We can use directly the dataloader to pack data.
 ```python
   from torch.utils.data import DataLoader trn_lm_dl = DataLoader(trn_lm_ds, batch_size=2)